dutchpsycho/Syscall-Proxy/README.md

 ### Why?

-Most public syscall tooling falls into one of two categories:
+Most public syscall tooling falls into one of two models:

 1. **Global Unhooking:**
    Nuking all usermode protections via page remapping or ntdll restoration.
 Effective short-term — but loud, risky, and easily behaviorally profiled by modern EDRs/AC's.